 The Draft National Policy on Electronics is a long-term government strategy.
 Its goal is to strengthen the Indian electronics manufacturing industry and raise its value in the global market.
 The policy began in 2012 with a detailed, multi-year strategy.
 This was designed to bring the country to the forefront of the global electronics industry by the early 2030s.
 The policy also aims to strengthen global trade and provide job opportunities in several sub-industries.
 The policy has been successful since its start 7 years ago and the Indian electronics industry is growing quickly as a result.
 Estimates put its worth at $400 billion USD by 2022.

 Mobile phone production is also on the rise.
 Some estimates put domestic production for the 2015-2016 year at 110 million units.
 Official sources say that as of 2018, domestic production of electronics parts had a compound annual growth rate of 26.7% with over 500 million units.
 In 2014-2015, the compound annual growth rate was only 5.5%.
-This shows the already astonishing growth of the industry.
+This shows the already astonishing growth in the industry.
 Meanwhile, India’s electronics production was 3.4% of the international market.
 [2,3]

 India’s Draft Policy on Electronics